espocrm/documentation/docs/administration/roles-management.md

 Defines whether user have the ability to export records.

+### Mass Update Permission

+Defines whether users have the ability to mass-update records.

+### Data Privacy Permission

+Allows to erase personal data.

 ## Field Level Security

 Allows to control access for specific fields.